All you need to know about IVF with Blastocyst Transfer Centres in New zealand

-The success rates of IVF with Blastocyst Transfer Centres in Bangkok are one of the highest in the country.
+The success rates of IVF with Blastocyst Transfer Centres in New zealand are one of the highest in the country.
 They understand that undergoing a fertility treatment is a major decision.
 The centres work transparently to provide the patient and his/her partner with as much information as possible, both prior to the treatment and throughout the treatment cycle.

 - Pure sperm samples with increased motility and fertilizing capacity